wp-plugins/radio-station/readme.txt

 * Fixed some minor compatibility issues with WordPress 3.5
 * Fixed Shows icon in Dashboard

+= 1.3.1 =
+* Fixed a major bug in the master schedule output

 == Upgrade Notice ==

 = 1.0 =